-The first decision is the legal form of your trade - unincorporated sole trade or partnership, limited liability partnership (LLP) or limited company (Ltd)?
+The first decision is the legal form of your trade - unincorporated sole trade or partnership, Limited Liability Partnership (LLP) or Limited Company (Ltd)?
 This is more than just a tax decision - LLP and Ltd give you some protection from your creditors if the business goes bad - but it does make a big difference for tax.

-If you are unincorporated or a LLP, you can normally set losses of the business against your other income, including income of earlier years before you started being self-employed.
+If you are unincorporated or an LLP, you can normally set losses of the business against your other income, including income of earlier years before you started being self-employed.
 However, there is a cap on the losses you can off-set in this way being the greater of: £50,000 and 25% of your income.
-Profits are charged on you as they arise, to both Income Tax and Class 4 NIC.
+Profits are charged on you as they arise, to both Income Tax and Class 4 National Insurance Contribution (NIC).
 You also have to pay flat rate Class 2 NIC of about £146 a year.